 Today, Preservation Hall and Gabriel Hall are teaming up for a special student workshop at Cass Technical High School from 2 p.m. until 3:30 p.m.
 The Community Education Workshop: Music Heritage will include the participation of Detroit trumpeter Marcus Belgrave, along with Djallo Djakate and Marion Hayden.
 These workshops usually last about an hour and a half, with discussions about technique and sound as well as continuing traditions.

 With this free workshop, the group aims to link the connections between Detroit and New Orleans’ jazz traditions, with roots in the Caribbean.
 Cultural aspects will also be discussed, such as the significance of marching bands, second line parades and jazz funerals.
 With stories and musical demonstrations, this workshop will be more than just a history lesson.

 Cass Tech High School is located at 2501 Second Avenue in Detroit.

 Beginning in 2016, we partnered with Master Drummer, Chinelo Amen-Ra, to provide a series of African Drum Workshops at Marcus Garvey Academy in Detroit.
-The students of Garvey Academy participate in a weekly Harambee (coming together or gathering of the school community) as well as celebrations and events that require African drums.
-Unfortunately, they were lacking both a sufficient number of drums and an instructor.
+The students of Garvey Academy participate in a weekly Harambee (coming together or gathering of the school community) as well as celebrations and events that would be enhanced with ceremonial drumming.
+Unfortunately, the school lacked both a sufficient number of drums and an instructor.
 Brother Amen-Ra has led two sessions of workshops to date.
 We are currently working toward providing the students with enough Djembe and Dunun drums so that all those participating in the workshops can play their own drum without taking turns or relying on outside sources for instruments.